Mirage-Mode/SpleetSpace/README.md

 Download the latest release by clicking on the link above.
 Then, extract the zipped files and run "SpleetSpace.exe".

-Optional: Generate a Desktop shortcut to SpleetSpace.
+Optional: Create a Desktop shortcut to SpleetSpace.
 Right click SpleetSpace.exe, select "Send to", and then "Desktop (create shortcut)".

 <p float="left">
 <img src="Readme_imgs/spleetspaceimg.jpg" width="420"/>